dhruvil-kasodariya/Solana-Rust-Bootcamp/EXERCISES.md

 ## 2) What is special about this block?
+### Genesis Block:
+Block 0 is Solana's very first block, meaning it represents the beginning of the Solana blockchain.
+It's historically significant because it marks the point when the Solana network was launched and became operational.
 ## 3) What is special about this address
 ## 4) What is this transaction doing ?
 ## 5) What is the largest balance you can find in an account ?